Ken Jones Classic Skimo Race, 2017

 This is the longest and most demanding course with around 1,500 m of vertical climbing and slightly more than the same amount of skiing elevation loss.
 It is designed for ski mountaineers that are proficient with their equipment.

-The course for 2016 may be slightly different than the one marked on the maps because of seasonal snowpack variations. i.e. It may be more ‘technical’ than in past years.
+The course for 2017 may be slightly different than the one marked on the maps because of seasonal snowpack variations. i.e. It may be more ‘technical’ than in past versions, have more boot packs, or take different loops.
 Regardless, you need to be a fit and skilled ski mountaineer for this course.
 The transitions will require putting on your climbing skins and taking them off.
 In case of a boot-pack section you will need to strap your skis on your ski pack.

 NOTE: Expect 2 to 4 hours to complete this course!